-- 1. Inclusion: By actively participating, each person can feel that they are being celebrated. - 2.
-Affirmation of Diversity: People can engage with diverse ways of being ALIVE expressed by artists living and working today, and share their points of view. - 3.
+1. Inclusion: By actively participating, each person can feel that they are being celebrated.

+- 2. Affirmation of Diversity: People can engage with diverse ways of being ALIVE expressed by artists living and working today, and share their points of view. - 3.
 Learning About Ourselves and the World: By learning about the historical and cultural background of the Aichi region and seeing things from specific, local vantage points, people can prepare to engage with perspectives on the world through a wide range of works brought together from around the globe.

 To realize the following objectives, we have been working since last summer as a pre-learning program.
-In future, we plan to offer a series of programs that will introduce various approaches on how to engage with the artworks to be exhibited at the Aichi Triennale.
+Following the Aichi Triennale 2022's opening, we plan to offer a series of programs that will introduce various approaches on how to engage with the artworks to be exhibited at the Aichi Triennale.